Dun-sin/Code-Magic/README.md

  - Pic Text - Convert images to CSS art.
 Just upload and get CSS art with just one click.
  - Gradient Text - Dual color gradient for your texts.
  - Gradient Border - Get dual color gradient with desired radius.
- - Gradient Backgound - Make your backgrounds stand out by applying gradient colors.
+ - Gradient Background - Make your backgrounds stand out by applying gradient colors.
  - Animations
     - Select one of the below options
       <table>